Why Study Philosophy at Taylor?

 Why should I choose Taylor’s Philosophy Program?

-We not only affirm the importance of the integration of faith and learning, but our professors also integrate their theological training in to your experience.
-All three of Taylor’s philosophy professors have seminary training, and two of them have seminary degrees.
+We not only affirm the importance of the integration of faith and learning, but our professors also integrate their theological training into your experience.
+All three of Taylor’s philosophy professors have seminary training, and two have seminary degrees.
 Their ability to weave together philosophical and theological insights is evident both in the classroom and in their scholarly publications.

 How can I be prepared for the secular world in business and law (for example) if I study philosophy at Taylor?

-The success of our graduates in such a wide variety of fields is a testament to how well ourprogram prepares them in the transferrable skills of critical thinking and conceptual analysis.There is no end to the opportunities you can have with a philosophy degree.
+The success of our graduates in such a wide variety of fields is a testament to how well our program prepares them in the transferable skills of critical thinking and conceptual analysis.There is no end to the opportunities provided by a philosophy degree.

 What are my opportunities to grow professionally outside the classroom?

 One significant way you can practice and grow your philosophical skills is through our Ethics Bowl team.
 This is an intercollegiate debate competition with regional and national tournaments.
 The Taylor Ethics Bowl team is one of the best in the region and recently advanced to the quarterfinals of the national competition.

 Along with Ethics Bowl, you can attend national meetings for the Association for Practical and Professional Ethics, Indiana Philosophical Association, and the Evangelical Philosophical Society, as well as regional conferences such as the Gospel Coalition and the Wheaton Theology Conference.